KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 - Potential
 - Placement within the Tree of Emanation

-Centropy pulls inward and upward.
+Centropy pulls inward and acclivously.
 It harmonizes, restores, and returns.

-Entropy pushes outward and downward.
+Entropy pushes outward and declivously.
 It fractures, isolates, and disbands.

 Yet even entropy has a role.